-The “Big 8” food allergens (see box lower left) account for over 90% of all food allergies.
+While any food can cause an adverse reaction, eight types of food account for about 90% of all reactions: Eggs, Milk and dairy, Peanuts, Tree nuts, Fish, Shellfish, Soy, Sesame.
 About 50% of children with allergies to milk, egg, soy, and wheat will outgrow their allergy by the age of 6.
 Those that don’t, and those still allergic by the age of 12 or so, have less than an 8% chance of outgrowing the allergy.
 Peanut and tree nut allergies are less likely to be outgrown, although evidence now shows that about 20% of those with peanut allergies and 9% of those with tree nut allergies will outgrow their allergies.
+However, one must never assume they have outgrown an allergy, and this should only be decided with the assistance of an allergy specialist.

 Important Food Allergens